The Mosaic class

 Before you come to class, it’s very important that you know what you want to make, and have a design ready to go.
-Design work is outside the scope of my classes and would require a one-on-one appointment or perhaps in the future I’ll offer specialist classes in mosaic design.
+Just a picture or simple drawing is all you need – preferably in the colours you like.
 If you have trouble with design, consider using one of my ready-made ones to start with (details below).

 One of my designs

 I have a huge selection of designs at Mosaic class designs They can be made into murals, trivets, tables, stepping stones or can simply be used as a starting point for a more elaborate design or concept.
 Let me know your choice when booking & I’ll have the design printed out for you ready to go.